Wappingers Central School DistrictDriver EducationFrequently Asked Questions

 The 5-Hour Pre-Licensing Certificate (MV-278) will no longer be issued in the Driver Education program.

-If a student enrolls in Driver Education, they do NOT have to take a separate 5-Hour Pre-Licensing course because the Driver Education program includes the instruction included in the 5-Hour Course, and the Completion Certificate received at the end of the program (MV-285) supersedes the MV-278.
+If a student enrolls in Driver Education, they do NOT have to take a separate 5-Hour Pre-Licensing course because the Driver Education program includes the instruction included in the 5-Hour Pre-Licensing course, and the completion certificate received at the end of the program (MV-285) supersedes the MV-278.

 If a student wishes to schedule a road test while in Driver Education, they must attend & pay for a separate 5-Hour Pre-Licensing Course.
-These courses are given through WCSD at Ketcham HS once a month, or through other local organizations.
+These courses are given through WCSD once a month, or through other local organizations.

 2. When do I get my Driver Education Completion Certificate (MV-285)?

-You will receive the MV-285 in the mail approximately 2-3 weeks after the end of your Driver Education course.
-It will be mailed directly to you from the driver education office.
+You will receive the MV-285 in the mail approximately 3–4 weeks after the end of your Driver Education course.
+It will be mailed directly to you from the Driver Education office.
 Do not call the driving school or your instructor to inquire about when it will be sent.

-3. How long is my MV-285 Driver Education Completion Certificate valid for?
+3. How long is my MV-285 Driver Education Completion Certificate valid?

 It is valid for two years from the date of issue.